pyrossh/OnlyBible/readme.md

 No ads, No in-app purchases, No distractions.

 Optimized for reading and highlighting.
-Only Bibles which are in the public domain are available.
+Bibles which are in the public domain are supported.
-Verse by verse audio is also supported for some of the languages using Azure TTS.
+Verse by verse audio playback is supported for most of the languages using Azure TTS.
 Many languages supported Indian, European and Asian.

 ## Setup